 ISCRM Undergraduate Summer Fellows program, supported by resources from the State of Washington, are competitive fellowships intended to enhance the educational experiences of undergraduate students at the University of Washington while they are engaged in research guided by UW ISCRM faculty.
 We hope that with research fellowships, students may focus more attention and time, deepening their inquiry into a discipline or project with a reduced financial burden.
 Students receive fellowships to pursue research in multiple disciplines pertaining to regenerative medicine.
-Four $3000 awards will be awarded.
+Five $3000 awards will be awarded.

 - Applicants must be matriculated UW undergraduate students registered full time, pursuing a bachelor’s degree at the UW Bothell, Seattle or Tacoma campus.
 This fellowship is open to U.S. citizens, international students, and undocumented students.